mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 First Contact Communicator (TL14)
 The first contact between races is a critical moment.
-The First Contact Communicator used by the Scout service is designed to optimise the nature of the first encounter.
+The First Contact Communicator used by the Scout service is designed to optimize the nature of the first encounter.
 The communicator is a mixture of translation device and message transmitter.
 It is a book-sized box worn slung on a belt or backpack and, when activated, broadcasts